Caution

 Use Caution

 Can Dogs Eat Watercress?
-Caution — Small Amounts Only, Medication Interactions
+Caution — Very Small Amounts Only, Strong Flavor Dogs Often Reject

 This food requires caution.
 Read the details carefully before feeding.

-Watercress is safe for dogs in small amounts and has been used as a natural diuretic.
-It contains isothiocyanates that cause digestive upset in large amounts.
-Small amounts as a food topper are acceptable for healthy dogs.
+Watercress is safe for dogs in very small amounts but is extremely peppery and strongly flavored — most dogs reject it.
+It contains isothiocyanates that cause digestive irritation in larger amounts.
+Tiny amounts as a nutritional topper are appropriate.

 Warning Signs & Symptoms